• Course requirements and course descriptions are in the University of Colorado at Boulder Catalog.

 2. your personal identification number, or PIN is a combination of letters, numbers, and characters(you will receive this number from the Office of Information Technology (OIT).

 Second, plan your travel carefully so you arrive in time to attend your required orientation meetings.
-International Undergraduate Orientation begins Friday, August 15th and International Graduate Orientation is Saturday, August 23rd.
-(Exchange students will attend the International Graduate Orientation on August 23 and a check-in session on August 21.)
-Attendance at the academic orientation is mandatory.
+International Undergraduate Orientation begins Friday, January 4th and International Graduate Orientation is Friday, January 9th from 1pm-5pm.
+(Exchange students will attend the International Graduate Orientation on Friday, January 9th and a check-in session on Thursday, January 8th) Attendance at the academic orientation is mandatory.
 You will receive your orientation materials and information about registration.

 Some colleges at CU require new students to attend an academic orientation or new student meeting before they can register, and other schools or departments allow students to register before coming to Boulder.
 Find the academic orientation dates sent to you in the information you receive from your college or department.
 If you are an undergraduate student, you are required to go to your college's academic orientation session: you will not be able to register until you do.

 You will register for classes through MyCUInfo (the portal).
 You will access MyCUInfo to check registration information.
 This information will include your enrollment appointment, academic advising information and service indicators (or holds - for example: advising or financial stop).